YangletLiu/RL4QC/README.md

 :white_check_mark: Tensor-Train/MPS tensor network
 :white_check_mark: Tensor-Ring tensor network
 :white_check_mark: Tree tensor network
-:white_large_square: PEPS tensor network
+:white_check_mark: PEPS tensor network
-:white_large_square: MERA tensor network
+:white_check_mark: MERA tensor network
-:white_large_square: Google's Sycamore circuit
+:white_check_mark: Google's Sycamore circuit

 __Simulation environment__: We will develop efficient simulation environments for reserchers to debug their algirithms.
 For each tensor network, we will develop the single and the parallel version of the simulation environment, respectively.
 The parallel enviroment will be much more efficient in the data sampling, thus to significantly improve the efficiency of training RL agents.